uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 <!-- - What other designs/options have been considered?
 - What is the impact of not doing this? -->

+## UI warnings

+Instead of preventing and limiting the user from issuing the forbidden operations, Uyuni/SUSE Manager can just document those forbidden operations and display warning messages in the UI before issuing those operations.
+The operation will still be completed (if the user completes the workflow), even if it is going to break the cluster.
+This approach has two notable disadvantages:

+- In the Uyuni/SUSE Manager API, the warnings cannot be issued
+- The warnings will not be displayed at the Salt level

+UI warnings do not guarantee a streamlined user experience, as different warnings are depending on the access method used to perform those operations.

 ## CaaS Platform module in Salt

 If Uyuni/SUSE Manage uses a different function name to invoke package operations on a CaaS Platform node rather than relying on `state.apply`, then minion blackout is a solution.